automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mercuriceratops.md

 # Mercuriceratops
-## Description: This ceratopsian was discovered on the U.S./Canada border.
+## This ceratopsian was discovered on the U.S./Canada border.